Return To Blog

 Step 1.
 Get Crystal Clear About Your Mission!

 The first step on your journey is to ask yourself this question: “How do I imagine serving my clients as a coach?”
 You want to get crystal clear about the ways you will help people and the problems you will solve.
 To help you answer this question, I want to write down the names of colleagues, friends or family members who have benefited from your abilities.
 Categorize the types of people you most often seem to be assisting and ask yourself, “What problems did I solve for this category of people?”
 This will open your eyes to the value you can bring to the marketplace in your new coaching career.
 Our work world is changing rapidly and more people than ever are seeking guidance and support with work and life transitions.
 Now is the time for you to be a part of that!

 Step 2.
 Identify Your BIG WHY

 In launching any new endeavor, the old adage applies: "If you don't know where you're going, any road will do, but you may end up in Abilene."
-In other words, if you don't have that deep bubbling well of motivation that fuels you from a powerful sense of purpose, you will probably take a wrong turn, spend unnecessary time and money and potentially derail your business.
-Get in touch with the WHY behind your choice to provide a particular product or service.
+In other words, if you don't have that deep bubbling well of motivation that fuels you from a powerful sense of purpose, you will probably take a wrong turn, spend unnecessary time and money and potentially derail your coaching business.
+Get in touch with the WHY behind your choice to be a Professional Coach.
 Make a list of times when you have experienced being totally in the 'zone' in what you might call a 'flow' state — times when you were engaged in an activity or task and you were totally unaware of time passing or whether you had skipped a meal — these may have been times in either your work, leisure, school or hobby times — look for themes that emerge from the list.
 Ask yourself: "What motivated me during those moments?
-How can I bring the essence of those times into my professional life?
+How can I bring the essence of those times into my professional coaching life?
 What values of mine are evidenced in those times?”
 Write it all down (you can even mind map it if you’d like)!

 Step 3.
 Get An Accurate Picture of Your Current Reality